 *My executive function course is NOW AVAILABLE as an ‘on-demand’ webinar!
 I’ll provide a certificate of attendance for OTs*

 I hope this post has given some helpful information about executive function.
-My goal is to help my readers to understand struggles they/their children have and consider learning differences as a root cause for behavioral problems.
+My goal is to help my readers to understand the struggles they/their children have and consider learning differences as a root cause of behavioral problems.
 Every child desires to succeed and it’s up to us to be detectives and seek out help.
 For therapists, teachers, and caregivers I’ve designed my books, talks, and webinars to give hundreds of strategies that can be used immediately for success.
-I promise that reading my books and/or attending my courses will empower you to help your child to succeed!

 Your Sensory Tips Are HERE!